WSU-kduncan/f23cicd-ayroberts/README-CD.md

 **Webhook Task Definition File**

-- **Description:** This task definition named "restart_container" executes the "./pull-script.sh" script.
+- **Description:** Task definition named "restart_container" executes the "./pull-script.sh" script.

-It runs from the directory "/deployment"
+- It runs from the directory "/deployment"

 ## See proof video.